-I strongly believe that my role as a physician is to provide my patients with as much clear information as possible so that they can make the best decision based on their individual goals, priorities and beliefs.
+I believe that my role as a physician is to provide my patients with as much clear information as possible so that they can make the best decision based on their individual goals, priorities and beliefs.
 As a former high school teacher, I see it as part of my duty to explain different treatment options in a way that is clear and understandable.
 I pride myself on my ability to explain complex disease processes and the treatment options available in a clear and easy to understand manner.
-I respect my patients wishes, and I understand that every patient has different needs and priorities.
+I respect my patients' wishes, and I understand that everyone has different needs and priorities.
 I will always do everything I can to ensure that my patient is getting the best possible care that is tailored to their specific needs and wishes.
-My job is to provide my patients with the most up to date information, and help them make their own decisions regarding their care.
+My job is to provide my patients with the most up to date information, and help them make decisions that are right for them regarding their care.

 M.D., UC Davis School of Medicine, Sacramento CA 2011

 General Surgery, UC Irvine Medical Center, Irvine CA 2011-2012

 General Surgery, UC Irvine Medical Center, Irvine CA 2012-2017

 Vascular Surgery, University of Chicago, Chicago IL 2017-2019

 Advanced Endovascular Aortic, University of Texas at Houston, Houston TX 2023

 Outstanding Vascular Surgery Faculty Member in a Teaching Capacity, UC Davis Health, 2022